 Other Ways to Get Assistive Technology Devices for Children

 Other means such as Medicaid or private insurance may help a family pay for the AT device a child will use in school.
 Schools cannot require parents to use these other resources to pay for AT that the school should provide, but parents may choose to do so.
 AT that the school pays for belongs to the school.
 So parents may prefer to use Medicaid or private insurance to pay for AT if they want to own the device.
 Keep in mind that Medicaid and private insurance only pay for AT that is medically necessary.
 So they may not pay for some types of AT that children need for school.

-If you have problems with your child’s school not providing AT devices or services that your child needs, you may want to contact the Iowa Program for Assistive Technology (1-800-779-2001) or Iowa Legal Aid.
+If you have problems with your child’s school not providing AT devices or services that your child needs, you may want to contact the Easterseals Assistive Technology Program (1-866-866-8782) or Iowa Legal Aid.

 - To apply for help from Iowa Legal Aid: